shikaan/titef/docs/api/suite.md

 Suites are containers for test specifications (see [specs](./specs)).

-Along with their grouping function, suites have the fundamental role of allowing the developer to manage the development environment.
+Along with their grouping function, suites have the fundamental role of allowing the developer to prepare the testing environment.
 This happens through two phases: the **setup phase** which happens _before_ the actual test suite is run and the **teardown phase** which is supposed to happen _after_.